wharfkit/website/src/lib/guides/SessionKit/getting-started-web-application.md

 await sessionKit.logout()
 ```

-This call returns no data and without providing any additional parameters, it will remove all sessions the user has created and clear them from local storage.
+This call returns no data, and without providing any additional parameters, it will remove all Sessions the user has created and clear them from local storage.
 The only remaining piece is for your application to clean up its application state and remove any `Session` instances it may be storing.

 To finish off the pure HTML example used throughout this guide, we just need to add a "logout" function to the script and a button to trigger it.